 This structure relates each combination of i indexes to its corresponding value.
 For instance, for a contingency array with 10 rows and 5 columns, the database structure will consist of 50 (10*5) rows.

-Although DBMSs are not designed to process data arrays, many DBMSs (Oracle, MySQL, Firebird...) have added features to operate with arrays.
-Data arrays can then be defined directly in the DBMS.
+Although RDBMSs are not designed to process data arrays, many RDBMSs (Oracle, MySQL, Firebird...) have added features to operate with arrays.
+Data arrays can then be defined directly in the RDBMS.

 However, the array data query cannot be done directly with SQL and has to be done using a programming language, the "stored procedures" in the case of Firebird.

 Let us take the example of managing the employees of a company.
 For every employee, we want the ability to store information like: